exploring self-realization, sacred personhood, and full humanity

-Today we have new forms of slavery, new arguments to convince us that "good is evil," we burn witches in new ways, and new power-structures inflict their whim upon us -- as "the truth" is vilified and trampled in the streets, as it's always been sullied and spat upon.
+Today we have new forms of slavery, new oppressions, new arguments to convince us that "good is evil"; we burn witches in new ways, children are treated as chattel in new ways, and new power-structures inflict their whim upon us - as much as they can get away with at the moment - as "the truth" is vilified and trampled in the streets, just as it's always been sullied and spat upon.

-Real change, as historian Will Durant came to see, comes only by way of philosophers and saints in society.
+Real change, as historians Will and Ariel Durant came to see, comes only by way of philosophers and saints.
 It is only when we're led to a higher level of consciousness that fears and insanity begin to lose their grip on the human psyche -- only then might the illusion of "I have not enough because I am not enough" be snapped.
 This manumission, alone, and no other factor, becomes the end of evil.

-And this seems to be the apostle John’s vision with “the Bride,” an ecstasy, a new civilization, displacing the reign of the symbolical Evil Duo.
-This ecstasy, the joy, of living in the flow of life, of partaking of the mind of God, of the happiness of simply being alive, is what finally defeats the Evil Duo and cleanses the world by fire.
-They’re burned up, in a single moment, by the flames of piercing insight; one charring instant of cosmic clarity -- and they're gone, forever.
+And this seems to be the writer of Revelation's vision with “the Bride,” an ecstasy, a new civilization, displacing the reign of the symbolical Evil Duo.
+This ecstasy, the joy, of living in the flow of abundant life, of partaking of the mind of God, of the happiness of simply being alive, is what finally defeats the Evil Duo and cleanses the world by fire.
+They’re burned up, in a single moment, by the flames of piercing insight; one charring instant of cosmic clarity - and they're gone, forever.